AdobeDocs/commerce-extensibility/src/pages/webhooks/admin-configuration.md

 ## Create a new hook

 Click **Add New Webhook** from the grid page to display the form for creating a new hook.
-If the plugin for the webhook method entered into the form has not been generated for the Commerce instance, a warning to run the `webhooks:generate:module` command will appear upon clicking **Save**.
+If the plugin for the webhook method and type entered into the form has not been generated for the Commerce instance, a warning to run the `webhooks:generate:module` command will appear upon clicking **Save**.

 <InlineAlert variant="warning" slots="text" />